Discover how Startups Power BI User-Centred Design transforms raw data into actionable insights, improving decision-making and business success.

 Focus on simplicity and clarity.

 The idea is to begin with user needs, build with purpose, and iterate based on feedback and evolving business requirements.
-With this technique, your Power BI dashboards will be a key driver of your startup's growth and success.
+By adopting this technique, your Power BI dashboards will be a key driver of your startup's growth and success.